yunuskorkmaz/docs.tr-tr/docs/standard/serialization/xml-serialization-with-xml-web-services.md

 using System.Web.Services;
 using System.Web.Services.Protocols;
 using System.Xml.Serialization;
-public class Order{
+public class Order {
     // Both types of attributes can be applied.
 Depending on which type
     // the method used, either one will affect the call.
     [SoapElement(ElementName = "EncodedOrderID")]
     [XmlElement(ElementName = "LiteralOrderID")]
     public String OrderID;
 }
-public class MyService{
+public class MyService {
     [WebMethod][SoapDocumentMethod]
     public Order MyLiteralMethod(){
         Order myOrder = new Order();